Local-first notes, loose by design

 Work locally by default, then sign in with Google when you want your workspace state backed up.

-Note Canvas showing multiple floating notes, post-its, and a workspace switcher
+Note Canvas showing multiple floating notes, Post-It notes, and a workspace switcher

 A closer Note Canvas board with a compact set of notes and layout variations